2017 NCAA Division I women's soccer tournament

-The 2017 NCAA Division I women's soccer tournament (semi-finals and final also known as the 2017 Women's College Cup) was the 36th annual single-elimination tournament to determine the national champion of NCAA Division I women's collegiate soccer.
-The semi-finals and championship game were played at Orlando City Stadium in Orlando, Florida on December 1 and 3, 2017, while the preceding rounds were played at various sites across the country during November 2017.
+The 2017 NCAA Division I women's soccer tournament (semifinals and final also known as the 2017 Women's College Cup) was the 36th annual single-elimination tournament to determine the national champion of NCAA Division I women's collegiate soccer.
+The semifinals and championship game were played at Orlando City Stadium in Orlando, Florida on December 1 and 3, 2017, while the preceding rounds were played at various sites across the country during November 2017.
 The Stanford Cardinal were tournament champions, winning the final 3–2 over the UCLA Bruins.

 Qualification

 All Division I women's soccer programs were eligible to qualify for the tournament.
 64 teams participated in the tournament.
 28 teams qualified automatically by winning their conference tournaments and 3 teams qualified automatically by winning their conference regular-season championship (Ivy League, Pac-12 Conference, and West Coast Conference grant their automatic qualifications to the regular-season champions in lieu of holding a conference tournament).
 The remaining 33 teams were selected at-large by the NCAA Division I Women's Soccer Committee.